DHTMLX/docs-suite/docs/grid/accessibility.md

 - **Colour is never the only signal.** Sort direction is carried by an arrow glyph and by `aria-sort`, selection by `aria-selected` alongside the highlight, editability by `aria-readonly`, and hierarchy by `aria-level` and `aria-expanded`.
 - **Zoom and reflow.** The grid layout remains operable when the page is zoomed up to 400%.
 - **Text spacing.** Applying WCAG text-spacing overrides does not clip or overlap text in grid cells, column headers or footer summaries.
 - **Visible focus.** Focus is tracked per zone by the roving-tabindex model, so the active cell is the single tab stop and moves predictably with the arrow keys.
-The active cell is marked by a persistent 2px solid border in the theme primary colour; header and footer cells show a 2px focus ring, and filter inputs and open editors an inset ring.
+With `selection: "cell"` / `"complex"` or `blockSelection`, the active cell is marked by a persistent 2px solid selection border in the theme primary colour, and no second focus outline is drawn over it.
+With `selection: "row"`, and in a grid without a selection module, the focused cell is marked by a dashed focus outline.
+Header and footer cells show a 2px focus ring, and filter inputs and open editors an inset ring.
-- **Scrolling into view.** When focus reaches an off-screen row or column, the Grid scrolls it into view and compensates for frozen columns and rows and for the header height, so the focused cell is never left behind a frozen zone.
+- **Scrolling into view.** When focus reaches an off-screen row or column, the Grid scrolls it into view and compensates for frozen columns and rows and for the header and footer height, so the focused cell is never left behind a frozen zone.

 ## Host-page responsibilities